Statement Against Racism and Discrimination

 We will undertake the following immediately:

-- Convening a President’s Advisory Panel on Racism.
-We will bring together campus leaders to focus on implementation of initiatives to support the Leadership for a Changing World strategic plan.
+- Convene a President’s Advisory Panel on Racism.
+We will bring together campus leaders throughout 2020-21 to focus on implementation of initiatives to support the Leadership for a Changing World strategic plan.
 This work includes supporting the development of the Legacies Project, a universitywide set of activities, practices, and curricular initiatives that will empower students, faculty, staff, alumni, and members of the broader community to understand and learn from the diverse histories that have shaped our region, and to acknowledge the role that the university has played.
 We also will support moving forward with the Eugenics Conference and the formation of the Committee to Recommend Principles on Renaming University Buildings and Spaces, both of which were deferred during the spring due to the coronavirus pandemic.

-- Accelerating our work to improve diversity, equity, and inclusion.
+- Accelerate our work to improve diversity, equity, and inclusion.
 Our mission and values of justice compel us to be more assertive in our pursuit to stamp out systemic racism and to create an institution and a society where everyone is respected and valued.

 Selected Anti-Racism-Related Initiatives